ibragim-bad/machine-learning-design-primer/README.md

-# Machine learning design manual
+# Machine learning design primer

 Some helpful notes for Machine Learning System Design Interview preparation, which I gathered from various resources to prepare for machine learning systems design interview.